 Let's admit up front that many feel challenged by the real purpose of Memorial Day.
 How can we talk about fallen heroes over fried chicken and cherry pie?
 The truth is that we can celebrate and honor too.
-Freedom’s Feast offers many Memorial Day options to honor the memory of those who died in military service to our country, and to support veterans and those who continue to serve.
-This year, we include front-line citizens of all kinds who are working to protect and serve us during the Covid 19 pandemic.
-Gather safely wherever you are, or gather virtually.
-Revisit during the week to extend your Memorial Day experience.
-We particularly honor those who made the ultimate sacrifice for the benefit of fellow citizens.
+Freedom’s Feast offers many ways to honor the memory of those who died in military service to our country, and to support veterans and those who continue to serve.
+This year, we include all of our citizens who have worked to protect and serve us during the Covid 19 pandemic.
+Gather safely wherever and however you celebrate.
+Use our resources during the week that follows Memorial Day to extend your celebration.

 Choose from the resources below to share stories, explore, create, and pass on lessons you care about as citizens.
 Wherever and however you observe the holiday, please take time to remember the fallen, and please gather safely.